MINAqwq/Spotify-Current-Track/README.md

 This file will show what you're currently hearing and with OBS you can show this on screen while streaming or recording.

 ### :warning: Important :warning:
-The Spotify tab needs to be open, otherwise you will get an error.
+The Spotify tab needs to be open or u have to play something while enter the token, otherwise you will get an error.
-You can control it over the app, but dont close the tab.